Eyelid Cancer Reconstruction

 The usual process in treating suspected eyelid cancer is to first obtain a biopsy to establish the diagnosis.
 This is generally done during an office visit.
 Once we have a diagnosis, a decision is made about how to treat the problem.
 We often work with a specialist dermatologist who performs a technique called Mohs excision to ensure complete excision of the skin cancer with a minimum amount of normal tissue excision.

-In this situation, you visit the office of the Mohs surgeon on the day of surgery, and they complete removal of the cancer.
+In this situation, you visit the office of the Mohs surgeon on the day of surgery, and they complete the removal of cancer.
 You then come to our surgery center where we complete your reconstruction to be as aesthetic and functional as possible.

 You may have undergone surgery elsewhere that left you with lids that turn outward or inward, or you may no longer have the ability to fully close your eyes.
 All of these issues and others can potentially be addressed with Eyelid Reconstruction.